Xcelerate Nike Oregon Girls Lacrosse Camp at Oregon State University

 Directing camp this summer is Wynne Lobel.
-Coach Lobel spent ten years at the head women's lacrosse coach at Pacific University (OR).View Wynne Lobel's Bio ⟩
+Coach Lobel spent ten years as the head women's lacrosse coach at Pacific University (OR).View Wynne Lobel's Bio ⟩

 For her efforts on and off the field, her peers in the Intercollegiate Women’s Lacrosse Coaches Association (IWLCA) elected Lobel as the 2007 NCAA Division III West Region Coach of the Year.
-It is the second time in her career that she has earned regional coach of the year distinction.
+It was the second time in her career that she had earned regional coach of the year distinction.